agroce/testfs/README.md

 3. Use TestsLF to test via libFuzzer, and Tests to replay tests/use built-in fuzzer

-4. Symbolic analysis is unlikely to work great here
+4. Symbolic analysis is unlikely to work great here, the complexity is just too large